-The Westport Weston Health District encourages residents to take personal and homeowner precautions to limit their exposure to mosquitoes, particularly in the hours around dusk and dawn.
+Residents are encouraged to take precautions to limit their exposure to mosquitoes, particularly in the hours from dusk to dawn.

 - Limit outdoor activities from dusk to dawn when mosquitoes are most active.

-- If you are outdoors, wear long sleeved shirts, long pants, and use mosquito repellent.
+- If you are outdoors, wear long sleeved shirts, long pants, and use an FDA-approved mosquito repellent.

 - Apply repellents only to exposed skin and/or clothing.
 Do not use under clothing.